 Open Network Exchange gives you the power to handle over 100 nodes with a throughput capacity of over 7300 channels per node.
 Its fully distributed adaptive routing allows automated least-cost circuit routing.
 And Avanti is the only T-I networking company to use three-dimensional switching arrays for unrestricted channel routing within the framework of the sub-rate standard.
 This is essential for true management of any ISDN-based network.
 Voice quality plus bandwidth efficiency.

 Avanti opens the door to quality voice networking with standard PCM, ADPCM, and sub-band encoding techniques.
 Open Network Exchange also has full flexibility to handle analog and digital PBXs.
-The options are there-and so is the cost savings.
+The options are there - and so is the cost savings.
 The door is open.
 Open Network Exchange has thrown open the door to the future of T-I networking-a future based on harmonious, effortless sharing of T-1 resources.

 With Open Network Exchange, you build a network that's powerful, compatible, and cost-effective.
 The first true ONA network.
 Enter with us.
-For a good look at the future of T-I networking, call Avanti today: I-800-535-3550.
+For a good look at the future of T-1 networking, call Avanti today: 1-800-535-3550.
 Avanti Communications Corporation, Aquidneck Industrial Park, Newport, RI 02840.
 We make T-1 work.

-A Net Gain for Packet Switching with the automatic rerouting feature, helps to ensure high integrity of the network from end to end.
+CIRCLE 39 ON READER CARD A Net Gain for Packet Switching with the automatic rerouting feature, helps to ensure high integrity of the network from end to end.
 Network reliability is particularly important to SNAM's national gas distribution organization.
-The operation deals in such high revenues that even a one-day delay in billing would represent a notable loss.
+The operation deals in such high revenues that even a oneday delay in billing would represent a notable loss.
 The information for this billing is gathered from over 100 terminals spread all over Italy.
 This terminal input is passed on to the host computer in Milan for processing and then the billing information is returned for local printout.
 The strategy of redundant host and network facilities is also vital for another ENI subsidiary that's concerned with coordinating the national distribution of gas tankers.
 It is imperative for tax reasons that the flow of gas be carefully and constantly monitored and that the appropriate documents be printed out locally before a truck leaves the fuel depot.
 Clearly, this has to be a real-time operation.
 Integral to this operation are the 100 or so fuel depots that are equipped with over 600 terminals handling thousands of transactions each day.
 Internet and our redundant host computers guarantee that this on-line application is always available on a minute-by-minute basis.
-X.25 is also being used to help optimize resources of the oil refineries and chemical plants in the ENI group that have their own communications systems for process control.
-X.25 is currently being evaluated for use in two safety procedures-controlling the flow of gas and oil in the pipelines and operating the remote-controlled line valves and compressor stations.
+X.25 is also being used to help optimize resources of the oil refineries and chemical plants in the ENI group that have their own communications systems for NETWORK RELIABILITY IS IMPORTANT TO ENI.